-But man doesn't give up, keeps inventing excuses to justify his nonsense.
-After all, it hasn't been the need but plain vanity what prompted him.
-And this same vanity doesn't let him accept his supposed “superior” intelligence won't fix what it itself has been breaking.
+But man doesn't give up inventing excuses to justify his nonsense.
+After all, it hasn't been need but vanity what has been leading him to complicate everything.
+The same vanity that doesn't let him accept that his supposed “superior” intelligence won't fix what it itself has been breaking.

-Let's put the ideal case in we all finally agree in honestly start to gradually change the course in order to survive as a species.
+Let's suppose that we all finally agree in honestly start to change the course in order to survive as a species.
 We'll realize that changing habits won't be enough, whatever the new way proposed be, it'll rather coexist nicely with the natural environment if it's (passively) adopted by 7.6 billion people we currently are.

 Human psychology is easy to understand.
 Waiting for some natural catastrophe to force us to settle down abruptly (recurring argument in fictional literature, especially, for obvious reasons, religion) is like taking for granted that, at some point, mom, tired of our pranks, beats us up and problem solved.
 At some point nature lost control over our population growth, we should consider that probably mom is not there to save us anymore.
 The next “one small step for a man” that will mean “one giant leap for mankind” will be to overcome adolescence.

 (*) It takes from 100 to 1000 years the plastic to biodegrade.